 - EM Pump

 Ghostly Activities focused on three areas in Black Diamond Cemetery.
 Please reference the map in this section.
 Area A has newer graves and a higher amount of children’s graves.
 This is where we had an experience, listed under the Findings section.
 Area B has Lorena Jones’ headstone.
-This is where Ghostly Activities and AGHOST held a group EVP session and we used an EM pump.
+This is where Ghostly Activities held a group EVP session and we used an EM pump.
 Area C has the Pennacchi grave, which had reports of apparitions forming.

 There was noise pollution in the area.
 The cemetery is next to housing and dogs barked, people spoke loudly, and one house had a garage band playing classic rock.
 We’d have to treat any EVP as suspect.